-List of keys and logins are often obtained via the dark web and allows hackers to save lots of time by avoiding the need to play the password guessing game.
+List of keys and logins are often obtained via the dark web and allows hackers to save a lot of time by avoiding the need to play the password-guessing game.

 “There is an automated process where the hacker can log thousands to millions of breached passwords and usernames using standard web automation tools,” says Brian Brannon, VP of security product strategy for Safe Systems, an IT security firm that works with community and small banks.

-Credential stuffing differs from a brute force attack because in credential stuffing operations attackers are often using usernames and passwords that are known to have been good at some point or another.
-For banks, credential stuffing is an emerging and credible threat that will only get worse as the number of data breaches increases.
+Credential stuffing differs from a brute force attack since in credential stuffing operation attackers often use usernames and passwords that are known to have worked at some point or another.
+For banks, credential stuffing is an emerging and credible threat that will only get worse as the number of data breaches increase in the years ahead.